systamental/cryptodatapy/README.md

 <br/>

 **CryptoDataPy** is a python library which makes it easy to build high quality data pipelines for the analysis of digital assets.
-By providing access to over 100,000 time series for thousands of cryptoassets, it facilitates the pre-processing of a wide range of data from various sources.
+By providing easy access to over 100,000 time series for thousands of  assets, it facilitates the pre-processing of a wide range of data from different sources.

 Cryptoassets generate a huge amount of market, on-chain and off-chain data.
 But unlike legacy financial markets, this data is often fragmented,